chetanhossain/Java-Notes/README.md

 This will automatically set the size of the array
 Note: In java, arrays are a fixed length, meaning you cannot add or remove any additional items once the array has been set

+Multidimensional arrays: in java we use multidimensional arrays to store more complex sets of data, for example we can use a 2 dimensional array to store a matrix or a 3 dimensional array to store data for a cube.
+This is useful when it comes to scientific computtions.
+In order to change a one dimensional array into a 2 dimensional array, all you need to do is add an extra set of square brackets

+      int[][] numbers = new int[2][3];
+      ->this matrix will have 2 rows and 3 columns.

+What happens if you try to run arrays.toString on a multidimensional array? you would just get the addresses of the rows in memory, in order to get print the values of multidimensional arrays, you must ust the method arrays.deepToString

+Another way to print multidimensional arrays:

+      int[][] = numbers {{1,2,3},{4,5,6}};

+ Constants: In java we can change the value of a variable at anytime during the programs life cycle.
+But what if we want the value of a variable to stay the same every time?

+     final float PI = 3.14;

+Adding the final keyword to any variable will turn it into a constant, therefore making it unable to change its value.
+Note: by convention we normally set final variables to all caps

+Casting:
+Lets say:

+      short x = 1;
+      int y = x+2;

+When you print out the result, the result will be 3.
+However that happens under the hood is that java first converts the short into an integer and then adds.
+When moving up in data type, this is known as implicit or automatic casting.
+The order of data type for implicit casting is as shown:

+       byte>short>int>long>long>float>doublbe
+       ----------Implicit casting-------->
+But what would happen if you needed to cast the other way? you would need to EXPLICITLY cast the variable in the method

+      short x = 1;
+      int y = (int)x+2;

+Here the value of x is explicitly casted or converted into an integer and then added.
+Had there have been a decimal value for x, any value after the decimal point would be removed as the value of x gets casted into a integer
+Note: this is only possible when youre casting 2 similar data types.
+You CANNOT for example, turn a string into an integer, that calls for a seperate method.
+In order for a string to be recognized as a number, you would have to use whats called a wrapper class

+Integer.parseInt();

+Why is parsing important?
+Most frameworks for building user interfaces whether youre bulding a desktop, mobile or web application , we will always revieve the input from the user as a string to its important to know how to parse numbers.

+Comparison operators
+== : will check to see if 2 variables are equal
+!= : will check to see if 2 variables are not equal
+>= > < <= = other commonly used operators